 A Qualified Settlement Fund (“QSF”) is a distinctive financial tool that plays a crucial role in litigation or non-litigation dispute settlements.
 A QSF is a tax-efficient financial mechanism that allows the parties settling a dispute to manage their funds effectively and securely.

 This white paper focuses on the question of ownership of the QSF and its property.
-Specifically, this white paper deals with who owns a QSF and who owns the property within the QSF.
+Specifically, this white paper deals with who owns a QSF and who owns the property within the Qualified Settlement Fund.

-A QSF is a statutorily authorized “fund, account, or trust…”1 that allows a defendant in a dispute to assign its associated financial liability to the QSF.
-Although not required to be trusts, QSFs are typically created under an irrevocable trust structure rather than as a fund or account.
+A Qualified Settlement Fund is a statutorily authorized “fund, account, or trust…”1 that allows a defendant in a dispute to assign its associated financial liability to the QSF.
+Although not required to be trusts, QSFs are typically created under an irrevocable trust structure rather than as a non-trust-based fund or account.
+A QSF may not be established or operated as a revocable (grantor) trust – unless the single defendant establishes the trust pursuant to § 1.468B-1(K).
 Because of this, traditional trust rules and laws apply—including provisions addressing trust asset ownership and asset title.
-QSFs are a strong and important tool available to quarreling parties in the dispute settlement process; QSFs afford beneficial tax consequences to the parties, serve as a controlled distribution mechanism, allow for fairness and transparency, and allow for flexibility in the complex world of modern-day dispute resolution.
+QSFs are a valuable tool available to quarreling parties in the dispute settlement process.
+Qualified Settlement Funds afford beneficial tax consequences to the parties, serve as a controlled distribution mechanism, allow for fairness and transparency, and allow flexibility in the complex world of modern-day dispute resolution.

-A QSF trust must be created as a “statutory trust” and approved by a “Governmental Authority” as defined by §1.468B-1(c) and, as mentioned above, is typically (and best) established under state trust law.
-The regulations in §1.468B-1 cover aspects such as transfers to the fund, income earned by the QSF, and distributions made by the fund.
-Although not required to settle a dispute, the parties to the dispute may choose to use a QSF, or the court itself may order the use of a QSF.
-When a QSF is established for settlement purposes, the defendant or their insurer transfers the agreed settlement or judicial award amount into the QSF.
+A QSF trust must be created as a “statutory trust” and approved by a “Governmental Authority” as defined by § 1.468B-1(c) and, as mentioned above, established under state trust law.
+The regulations in § 1.468B-1 cover aspects such as transfers to the fund, income earned by the Qualified Settlement Fund, and distributions made by the fund.
+Although not required to settle a dispute, the parties to the dispute may choose to use a QSF, or the Court having jurisdiction over the matter itself may order a QSF.
+When a QSF is established for settlement purposes, the defendant or their insurer transfers the agreed settlement or judicial award amount into the Qualified Settlement Fund.

-QSF trust property consists of the assets the defendant (or their insurance carriers) transferred into the trust.
+Qualified Settlement Fund trust property consists of the assets the defendant (or their insurance carriers) transferred into the settlement trust to resolve one or more claims arising from an event or a related series of events against the defendant.
 QSF trust property can include cash, real estate, or tangible or intangible property such as bank accounts or business interests.
-Much like any other trust, a QSF trust can hold any kind of property that is transferred into it.
+A QSF trust can hold any property transferred into it.
 It is important to note that while a settling party (or their insurance carrier) may have transferred settlement funds into the QSF trust, the funding of the QSF trust does not create an ownership interest in the plaintiffs (claimants), their attorneys, agents, or any other third party.

 Like any other trust, a QSF trust has the following characteristics:

-Once assets are transferred to the QSF trust and titled as the legal property of the trustee, such assets are held in trust for the future beneficial expectations of claimants once allocated and vested by the trustee.
+Once assets are transferred to the Qualified Settlement Fund trust and titled as the legal property of the trustee, such assets are held in trust for the future beneficial expectations of claimants once allocated and vested by the trustee.

-26 U.S. Code §468B(b)(3)(C) plainly states that “the fund shall be treated as the owner of the property in the fund (and any earnings thereon).”
+26 U.S. Code § 468B(b)(3)(C) plainly states that “the fund shall be treated as the owner of the property in the fund (and any earnings thereon).”
 There can be no question of ownership based on the black-letter law established by Congress.
-Building on this, there are numerous court cases that have upheld and expanded this portion of the law.
-You now have the silver bullet answer, but you can keep reading for additional reasons that reenforce the statutory provision and why the ownership of a QSF is not held by the claimants or their attorney’s.
+Building on the statute, numerous court cases have upheld and expanded this portion of the law.
+You now have the silver bullet answer, but you can keep reading for additional reasons that reinforce the statutory provision and why the ownership of a QSF is not held by the claimants or their attorneys.

-Additionally, note that well-drafted QSF trust documents are key to ensuring these aspects of trust ownership.
+Additionally, note that well-drafted QSF trust documents are vital in ensuring trust ownership.
 Well-drafted sample language regarding ownership might read something like:

-Because assets held in a QSF trust cannot be automatically vested in any one party due to a myriad of factors, parties asserting a claim to property in the QSF trust do not have a vested interest in such property.
-In a properly constructed QSF, the trustee is the only authorized party who can vest a benefit and qualify a claimant as a “distributee,” as defined by the state trust code.
-A law firm, claimant, or other party may petition the trustee to consider vesting a right in trust assets and distributing them.
-However, the trustee may approve or deny the request based on various factors such as unresolved liens, ongoing litigation, other claims, or other uncertainty.
+Third parties (such as a law firm’s contingent fee interest or a hospital medical lien) asserting a claim to property in the QSF trust do not have a vested interest in such property – they only have a claim against the underlying client.
+In a properly constructed Qualified Settlement Fund, the trustee is the only authorized party who may vest a benefit and qualify a claimant as a “distributee,” as defined by the state trust code.
+A law firm, on behalf of a claimant or other party, may petition the trustee to consider vesting a right in trust assets and distributing them.
+However, the trustee, in their discretion, may approve or deny the request based on various factors such as unresolved liens, ongoing litigation, other claims, or other uncertainty or factors.
 Only when the trustee approves the petition for distribution is the party making the petition vested in that property.

-It is helpful to note that well-drafted QSF trust documents are key to ensuring these aspects of trust ownership.
+It is helpful to note that well-drafted Qualified Settlement Fund trust documents are crucial.
 Well-drafted sample language regarding ownership might read something like:

-“Vested Right” – Means: that the Trustee may, in its sole authority and absolute discretion, elect to vest a right to a portion of the Trust Assets for a Distribution to a Claimant.
-Prior to the Trustee vesting a right to any portion of the Trust Assets, no Claimant has a Vested Right to any Trust Assets.
-All Trust Assets are Unvested Rights and only constitute a mere future expectancy until the Trustee, in its sole authority and absolute discretion, grants the benefit as a Vested Right.
-Upon a Claimant obtaining a Vested Right, they become a Distributee, as defined herein, only to the extent of that specific Vested Right and Distribution, and such Claimant shall remain an unqualified Claimant relative to any other potential future benefit expectancy.
-Only the Trustee may confer a Vested Right, and no provision of this Trust Administration Agreement and the Trust Agreement shall confer any absolute Vested Right.
+“Vested Right” – Means: that the trustee may, in its sole authority and absolute discretion, elect to vest a right to a portion of the Trust Assets for a Distribution to a Claimant.
+Prior to the trustee vesting a right to any portion of the Trust Assets, no Claimant has a Vested Right to any Trust Assets.
+All Trust Assets are Unvested Rights and only constitute a mere future expectancy until the trustee grants the benefit as a Vested Right in its sole authority and absolute discretion.
+Upon a Claimant obtaining a Vested Right, they become a Distributee, as defined herein, only to the extent of that specific Vested Right and Distribution, and such claimant shall remain an unqualified Claimant relative to any other potential future benefit expectancy.
+Only the trustee may confer a Vested Right, and no provision of this Trust Administration Agreement and the Trust Agreement shall confer any absolute Vested Right.
 The Vested Right provision is a Material Purpose of the Trust.

 AND

-There is often the question of whether attorneys (or other such agents) have an ownership right in the QSF trust or the assets held in such trust.
+There is often the question of whether attorneys (or other such agents) have an ownership right in the Qualified Settlement Fund trust or the assets held in such trust.
 The answer is a resounding NO.

 The United States Supreme Court addressed this question in Commissioner v.
 Banks.
-There, the Court held that a “lawyer is not a joint owner of his client’s claim in the legal sense any more than the commission salesman is a joint owner of his employer’s accounts receivable.”3 The reasoning for this holding was based on the basic premise of agency law that, even when the agent is acting independently and without the consultation of the principal, the agent is still obligated “to act solely on behalf of, and for the exclusive benefit of, the client-principal, rather than for the benefit of the attorney or any other party.”4 The Court specifically stated that attorneys (or other such agents) who may have contingent-fee agreements (or other payment agreements) with the plaintiffs may be entitled to security interests such as liens) in the QSF trust’s assets, but they are certainly not entitled to claim ownership rights over those assets.5
+There, the Court held that a “lawyer is not a joint owner of his client’s claim in the legal sense any more than the commission salesman is a joint owner of his employer’s accounts receivable.”3 The reasoning for this holding was based on the basic premise of agency law that, even when the agent is acting independently and without the consultation of the principal, the agent is still obligated “to act solely on behalf of, and for the exclusive benefit of, the client-principal, rather than for the benefit of the attorney or any other party.”4 The Court specifically stated that attorneys (or other such agents) who may have contingent-fee agreements (or other payment agreements) with the plaintiffs might be entitled to secondary claims against the claimants by contract with the claimants), but they are certainly not entitled to claim ownership rights over those assets.5

 In sum, attorneys and other plaintiffs’ agents do not have ownership rights in assets held in a QSF trust.
 Still, they may claim a security interest in such assets.
 It is helpful to think of a security interest like a lien levied against someone else’s property—you do not own the property in question, but you can assert a claim against it at the appropriate time and through the proper mechanisms.

 To avoid imputed ownership by triggering the constructive receipt or economic benefit doctrines, noted tax commentators have suggested that funds held in a QSF should be disbursed within twelve (12) calendar months of resolving all associated secondary matters.
-This recommendation is to avoid the potential misuse of a QSF as a mere tax deferral scheme.
+This recommendation is to avoid using a Qualified Settlement Fund as a mere tax deferral scheme.
 Platforms like QSF 360 provide integrated management of the associated QSF duration.

 In general, all states allow for trust decanting, but the definitions and requirements differ by state, as the below examples indicate.

-In Virginia, “decanting power” is defined as the power of an authorized fiduciary to distribute property from one trust to another or modify the first trust’s terms.6 Additionally, section 64.2-779.12 of the Virginia code sets out some limitations on decanting power, such as a limitation on the fiduciary’s ability to exercise its decanting power if the first-trust instrument expressly prohibits it.
+In Virginia, “decanting power” is defined as the power of an authorized fiduciary to distribute property from one trust to another or modify the first trust’s terms.6 Additionally, § 64.2-779.12 of the Virginia code sets out some limitations on decanting power, such as limiting the fiduciary’s ability to exercise its decanting power if the first-trust instrument expressly prohibits it.

 In Michigan, “trust decanting” is defined as the process of transferring property from one trust to another.7 The statute also sets out two conditions that must be met for the transfer to be valid.
 First, the terms of the second trust must not materially change the beneficial interests of the beneficiaries of the first trust.
 Second, the governing instrument of the subsequent trust must not be inconsistent with the tax planning that informed the first trust.